jlesage/docker-baseimage/README.md

 When running multiple services, service `srvB` may need to start only after service `SrvA`.

-This can be easily achieved by adding a call to `s6-waitdeps` at the beginning of the `run` script of the service.

-Dependencies are defined by touching file in the service's directory, its name being the name of the dependent service with the `.dep` extension.
+Service dependencies are defined by creating a regular file in the service's directory, its name being the name of the dependent service with the `.dep` extension.
 For example, touching the file:

     /etc/services.d/srvB/srvA.dep